viamrobotics/docs/docs/program/extend/modular-resources/_index.md

 For example:

-{{%expand "Click to view example code from a module that is implementing a new model of the base component built-in resource" %}}
+{{%expand "Click to view example code from a module implementing a new model of the base component built-in resource" %}}

 {{< tabs name="Base Model Modules" >}}
 {{% tab name="Go" %}}

 This example module code is adapted from the full demo module available on the [Viam GitHub](https://github.com/viamrobotics/rdk/blob/main/examples/customresources/models/mybase/mybase.go), and creates a singular modular resource implementing Viam's built-in Base API (rdk:service:base).
-See [Base API Methods](/components/base) and [GitHub](https://github.com/viamrobotics/rdk/blob/main/components/base/base.go) for more information.
+See [Base API Methods](/components/base#api) and [Motor API Methods](/components/motor#api) for more information.

 ``` go {class="line-numbers linkable-line-numbers"}
 // Package mybase implements a base that only supports SetPower (basic forward/back/turn controls.)